Transport in Scotland: Railways

 The East and West Coast Main Lines are the two cross-border railways that connect the networks of Scotland and England.
 London North Eastern Railway (LNER) provides inter-city rail journeys on the former between Inverness, Aberdeen and Edinburgh to London King's Cross via York, while Avanti West Coast runs services on the latter from either Edinburgh or Glasgow Central to London Euston with some services serving Birmingham New Street.
 TransPennine Express, Lumo, CrossCountry, Caledonian Sleeper and ScotRail also operate services to England.
 Domestic rail services within Scotland are operated by ScotRail.
 Glasgow's Subway is one of the four underground urban rail networks in the UK (the others being in London, Newcastle and Liverpool).
 Edinburgh has a tramway to and from the airport.

 On 1 January 2006, Transport Scotland was established, which would oversee the regulation of railways in Scotland and administer major rail projects.

 Since April 2022, Transport Scotland has taken ScotRail back into public ownership via its operator of last resort, Scottish Rail Holdings.
-It will do the same with the Caledonian Sleeper service in June 2023.
+It did the same with the Caledonian Sleeper service in June 2023.